aserowy/dots/README.md

 ### fonts

 To get usefull icons in shell and nvim, install your favorite nerd font from <https://www.nerdfonts.com/font-downloads>.
 My most beloved font is `FiraCode Nerd Font`.
 It is important to install all available font faces given.

+Set Fira as default font in your terminal.

 ### on windows